PrimeDAO/deals-docs/published-md-files/open-proposal.md

 # Create an Open Proposal

 The wizard will guide you through the process of creating an Open Proposal.
-Please note that you can always come back to edit your input before you click the <**’SUBMIT’** button on the last step of the wizard.
+Please note that you can always come back to edit your input before you click the <kbd>SUBMIT</kbd> button on the last step of the wizard.

 <video style="max-width: 100% !important; height: auto !important;" controls preload="auto"><source src="https://ik.imagekit.io/primedao/PrimeDeals/2-open-prop_iUsNw-J9R.mp4" type="video/mp4">Your browser does not support the video tag.</video>